 Arrhythmogenic Right Ventricular Cardiomyopathy on the EKG

-Arrhythmogenic right ventricular cardiomyopathy (ARVC), also known as arrhythmogenic right ventricular dysplasia, is a heart muscle disease clinically characterized by life-threatening ventricular arrhythmias and pathologically by an acquired and progressive dystrophy of the ventricular myocardium with fibro-fatty replacement 1 2 3.
+Arrhythmogenic right ventricular cardiomyopathy (ARVC), also known as arrhythmogenic right ventricular dysplasia, is a heart muscle disease clinically characterized by life-threatening ventricular arrhythmias and pathologically by an acquired and progressive dystrophy of the ventricular myocardium with fibrous or fibro-fatty replacement 1 2 3.

 ARVC is an inherited condition which may lead to ventricular dysfunction, ventricular arrhythmias and sudden cardiac death.
 It is a major cause of sudden death in young individuals and athletes 1 2.